 The Technology M&A Review: Austria

-The technology M&A market is buoyant despite the general dampening of the market, although one significant recent development was the enactment of the Austrian Investment Control Act (ICA), which came into force in July 2020.
-Briefly, foreign investors that wish to invest in Austrian businesses operating in highly sensitive sectors or other sectors that may affect security or public order are required to obtain approval from the government.5 Considering the novelty of this regulation and its potential widespread applicability to technology M&A transactions, this topic will be elaborated upon at Section IV.vi.
+The technology M&A market continues to be impacted by the Austrian Investment Control Act (ICA), which came into force in July 2020.
+Briefly, foreign investors that wish to invest in Austrian businesses operating in highly sensitive sectors or other sectors that may affect security or public order are required to obtain approval from the government.7 As most ICT companies theoretically fall into the ambit of the ICA, it remains an important issue for foreign investors.
+This will be further elaborated upon in Section IV.vi.

 Year in review